Tweedy, Browne: History

 The company was started in 1920 by Forest Berwind "Bill" Tweedy, who initially focused on shares of smaller companies, often family owned, that traded in lower numbers and lower volume than larger company stocks.
 This niche allowed him to buy stocks at a significant discount to estimated book value due to the limited options for sellers.
 Tweedy's focus on buying shares at a discount caught the attention of Benjamin Graham, the father of value investing who was in the 1920s and '30s formalizing his theories.
 Tweedy and Graham eventually became friends and worked out of the same New York City office building at 52 Broadway.

-After decades working solo, Tweedy was joined by Howard Browne and Joe Reilly in 1945.
+After decades working solo, Tweedy was joined by Howard Browne and Joe Reilly in 1945, when the firm's name became Tweedy, Browne & Reilly.
 Walter Schloss had a close friendship with Tweedy and used a desk in their office, but Schloss never officially worked at Tweedy, Browne.
 Bill Tweedy retired in 1957, and Howard Browne became president of the company.
-They still focused on being a market maker or broker-dealer for smaller companies at this point, and became known as "buyers of last resort" for stocks neglected by larger trading firms.
+They still focused on being a market maker or broker-dealer for smaller companies at this point, and became known as "buyers of last resort" for stocks neglected by larger trading firms, which often meant buying stocks at bargain prices.

-Warren Buffett, a protege of Graham, was closely linked with Tweedy, Browne in the early stages of his investing career.
+Warren Buffett, a protégé of Graham, was closely linked with Tweedy, Browne in the early stages of his investing career.
 He used Tweedy, Browne as his preferred brokerage for Buffet Partnership, Ltd. (1956-1966), and bought his first shares of Berkshire Hathaway through the firm.